- Practice Areas

-In these situations, the personal injury lawyers from Salter, Healy, Rivera & Heptner can help.
+In these situations, the St. Petersburg accident lawyers from Salter, Healy, Rivera & Heptner can help.
 Our injury attorneys will conduct a full investigation into your accident and help prove your right to compensation.
-Your attorney can also enlist the help of expert witnesses, such as accident reconstruction specialists and medical professionals, who can testify on your behalf and help solve complex areas of your case.
+Your attorney can also enlist the help of expert witnesses, such as car accident reconstruction specialists and medical professionals, who can testify on your behalf and help solve complex areas of your case.

 The more severe your injury, the higher your potential settlement will likely be.
 This is because the bulk of your personal injury award will likely pay for medical expenses, and serious injuries often require extensive medical care, disability accommodations, and specialized treatment.
 You will also need a longer recovery period, which will result in larger amounts of lost wages.
 Pain and suffering awards are sometimes based on injury severity and recovery time, so the non-economic portion of your settlement will likely increase with a more severe injury.

 Additional factors that could influence your personal injury settlement value include the following.

 Statutes of limitations is the amount of time in which you can wait before pursuing a personal injury attorney.
 In Florida, for most personal injury cases, you have four years from the date of your injury to either bring your claim or settle it in civil court.
 Personal injury cases such as medical malpractice will have a shorter statute of limitations.
 To be sure about your time limits, contact our knowledgeable St. Petersburg personal injury lawyers as soon as possible to ensure you are on track to receive compensation.